RotherOSS/doc-otobo-installation/content/installation-docker.rst

 ------------

 The following instructions assume that the requirements are installed and that you have a working Docker environment.
-We assume here that the user **root** is used for interacting with Docker.
-Please note that in a production environment a dedicated user may be set up as Docker admin.
+We assume here that the user **docker_admin** is used for interacting with Docker.
+The Docker admin may be **root** of the Docker host or a dedicated user with the required permissions.

 1. Clone the otobo-docker repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~